|GIUDICI FEDERICO||Cycle: XXXII |

 Tutor: BOLZERN PAOLO GIUSEPPE EMILIO Major Research topic

-:Developing a Decision-Analytic Framework to explore the water-energy nexus in the remote communities of small Mediterranean islands.
+:Modelling and control of the water-energy nexus in the remote communities of small Mediterranean islands.

 Advisor: CASTELLETTI ANDREA FRANCESCOAbstract: